Founded in 1947

 Click the link below for an informative web article:

 Frank Lloyd Wright

-The original Villas and Pilot’s Lounge, were designed by associates of the architect Frank Lloyd Wright.
+The original Villas and Pilot’s Lounge, were designed by the famous architect Frank Lloyd Wright.
 The Villas were intently designed to resemble grounded aircraft.
 The Villas, when viewed aerially, truly exemplify that of aeronautical design.
-Depicted below, The Villas were originally constructed

 Remembering Colonel Jack Lapham